-Canada accepted a maximum of 80,000 immigrants through its Provincial Nominee Program (PNP) in 2021, with more than 80 provincial nomination programs throughout the country.
+Canada accepted a maximum of 80,000 immigrants through its Provincial Nominee Program (PNP) in 2021, with more than 80 provincial nomination programs nationwide.
 This program allows participating provinces and territories to put forward qualifying economic immigration candidates for permanent residence in the country.

-The Canadian government granted local provinces permission to undertake a nomination process which will allow immigrants wanting to settle in Canada to immigrate to the country.
+The Canadian government permitted local provinces to undertake a nomination process allowing immigrants wanting to settle in Canada to immigrate to the country.

-Candidates are required to select their preferred province and then apply for the nomination.
+Candidates are required to select their preferred province, keeping eligibility in mind, then apply for the nomination.
 Submissions are then chosen according to the needs of each province.

 Atlantic Immigration Program

-Canada's Atlantic Immigration Program (AIP) is an excellent point of access to obtaining your permanent residency if you're a skilled worker or have graduated from a Canadian university and wish to settle in any one of the country's Atlantic provinces.
-AIP assists companies in the hiring of suitably qualified workers in areas where there is a shortage of a particular skill in the province.
+Canada's Atlantic Immigration Program (AIP) is an excellent point of access to obtaining your permanent residency if you're a skilled worker or have graduated from a Canadian university and wish to settle in any of the country's Atlantic provinces.
+AIP assists companies in hiring suitably qualified workers in areas with a shortage of a particular skill in the province.

 Canadian Business Immigration Program

 If you have strong business acumen, the Canadian Business Immigration Program is for you.
-This particular program was created to build a wealth of brand new opportunities, giving suitably-skilled immigrants the scope to participate in the Canadian marketplace.
-The program has a number of options for this, in a bid to attract not only business professionals but also entrepreneurs and those venturing into the world of start-ups.
+This program was created to build a wealth of brand-new opportunities, giving suitably-skilled immigrants the scope to participate in the Canadian marketplace.
+The program has several options for this, to attract business professionals, entrepreneurs, and those venturing into the world of start-ups.